rosiehighsmith/FHP_algorithms/README.md

 - Collatz Algorithm: Determine the number with the longest [Collatz](https://en.wikipedia.org/wiki/Collatz_conjecture) sequence from 1 to 1 million

+- Tree Traversal Algorithms: Build methods to complete depth and breadth first searches in a tree data structure

 - Miscellaneous Advanced JavaScript Practice